fabric-devkit/demo-ldap/README.md

 ## Usage (SDK)
 Add new users to the LDAP server using the ``addUser.sh`` script as above.
-To register a new user to the CA, run ``node enrolUser.js <username>``, and enter the password when prompted.
+To register a new user to the CA, Click on "Sign in", then "I need to create an account", and enter the credentials provided to the addUser script.

 ## WebSocket server **
 This creates a WebSocket server that listens for messages on port 8081 and interacts with the HLF network via the SDK.
 At present, only the enrol functionality has been implemented.

-Start with ``node server.js``
-TODO: Finish Dockerization and add to main start script.
+TODO: Move into its own Docker container.
 Add some interaction with chaincode.

 ## Webapp **Work in progress**
 Intended to provide a user logon interface which will then allow authenticated interaction with the blockchain.
-``cd webApp
-DEBUG=webApp:* npm start``

 At present, the user can log on using an account that has been created using the ``addUser.sh`` followed by one of the ``enrolUser`` scripts.
 The ``I need to create an account`` route enrols a previously created LDAP user into the HLF network.
-TODO: Dockerize this

 <a rel="license" href="http://creativecommons.org/licenses/by/4.0/"><img alt="Creative Commons License" style="border-width:0" src="https://i.creativecommons.org/l/by/4.0/88x31.png" /></a><br />This work is licensed under a <a rel="license" href="http://creativecommons.org/licenses/by/4.0/">Creative Commons Attribution 4.0 International License</a>